Who We Are

 Photo Credit: William Milliot

-Our History
+Ranch History

 Growing up in the San Francisco Bay Area, I was enamored with wild places, but especially the South Coast.
 As a fourth grader, I was treated to a field trip to Sam McDonald County Park.
-There I learned that a humble man, the son of slaves and the beloved superintendent of athletic grounds and buildings at Stanford University, had quietly saved 430 acres on the upslope of the coastal range populated by live oak, Douglas fir and, redwood forest ecosystems.
-Sam bequeathed all of his lands to the school children of San Mateo County so that they should forever have a place in the wilds to visit.
+There I learned that a humble man, the son of slaves and the beloved superintendent of athletic grounds and buildings at Stanford University, had quietly saved 430 acres on the upslope of the coastal range populated by live oak, Douglas fir, and redwood forest ecosystems.
+Sam bequeathed all of his lands to the school children of San Mateo County so they would forever have a place in the wilds to visit.
 I was one of those kids.
 It never stopped affecting me that someone could leave such a legacy.
 Less than 20 years after Sam’s passing, others inspired by this generosity dedicated additional land to grow Sam McDonald County Park to 867 acres.

 Years later, when I first walked onto the lands of TomKat Ranch, I realized I was having my “Sam McDonald moment.”
 The ranch was perfectly suited to bridge the growing, destructive, and unnecessary divides between rural and urban, tech and agriculture, and conservation and ranching communities in our society.